The Office of the Governor of Hawaii has directed donors to the Hawaii Community Foundation.

 Second Century Scholarship #

-The Second Century Scholarship is a need-based grant provided to Native Hawaiian students pursuing both graduate and undergraduate credit work in any field of study on all 10 campuses of the University of Hawai’i System.
+Second Century Scholarship is a last dollar need-based grant provided to Native Hawaiian students pursuing both graduate and undergraduate credit work in any field of study on all 10 campuses of the University of Hawai’i System.

-The amount awarded will depend on the student’s financial need as determined by FAFSA and fund availability.
-Since it’s need-based, you’ll have to submit the FAFSA for consideration.
+The amount awarded may vary depending on the student’s financial need as determined by FAFSA and fund availability — up to 3,000 per academic year.

 GEAR UP Hawai‘i #